 The hooded woman bent down to pick up a handful of red and purple dollops lying on the ground next to the pulped skunk and put them in her pants pocket.
-Robin couldn't tell what they were but he swore they hadn't been there before the creature got stomped.
+Robin couldn't tell what they were but he swore they hadn't been there before the creature had gotten stomped.

 "Wow.
 Uh... thanks.
 Really, thank you for helping."
 Robin felt truly grateful for Monika's arrival.
-Maybe he wouldn't be alone in this bizarre gameScape after all.

-"Oh, sweetie, that's cute," Monika cooed gently as she walked past patting him on his stubbly cheek.
-"I didn't 'help'.
+"Oh, sweetie," Monika cooed gently as she walked past and patted him on his stubbly cheek.
+"I didn't help.
 I did all the work."